jadecobra/python_tdd_exercises/source/functions/index.rst

     TypeError: w_positional_and_keyword_arguments() got multiple values for argument 'last_input'

   because I gave confusing values in the call.
-Python_ cannot tell the difference between the 2 values because I gave a positional value which according to the function_ definition is ``last_input`` and I gave a value with the name.
+Python_ cannot tell the difference between the 2 values because I gave a positional value which according to the :ref:`function<what is a function?>` definition is ``last_input`` and I gave a value with the name.
 How does it know what value to use for ``last_input``?

 * I change the order of the names in parentheses

   .. code-block:: python
     :lineno-start: 34
-    :emphasize-lines: 1
+    :emphasize-lines: 2
     :emphasize-text: first_input

-    def w_positional_and_keyword_arguments(first_input, last_input):
+    def w_positional_and_keyword_arguments(
+            first_input, last_input
+        ):
         return None

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`